-The overall objective of this Twinning project is to establish an efficient and effective system for combating discrimination, thus raising the level of protection against discrimination in the Republic of Croatia.
-The project shall strengthen the capacity of the beneficiary institutions – the Office of the Ombudsman as the central body responsible for combating discrimination and the Office for Human Rights as the state body most directly involved in combating discrimination.
-An efficient system for monitoring reported and prosecuted cases of discrimination and for collecting and monitoring equality data will be developed.
-Finally, a comprehensive system for supporting victims of discrimination in gaining access to justice will be elaborated.
+The overall objective of this Twinning project has been to establish an efficient and effective system for combating discrimination, thus raising the level of protection against discrimination in the Republic of Croatia.
+The project has strengthened the capacities of the beneficiary institutions – the Office of the Ombudsman as the central body responsible for combating discrimination and the Office for Human Rights and the Rights for National Minorities as the state body most directly involved in combating discrimination.
+An efficient system for monitoring reported and prosecuted cases of discrimination, for collecting data on court cases and for collecting and monitoring equality data has been developed.
+Finally, a comprehensive system for supporting victims of discrimination in gaining access to justice has been elaborated.

 The Twinning project consists of three components:

-Within the first component experts will prepare and conduct trainings tailored to the needs of different key actors in the institutional set up responsible for the implementation of anti-discrimination legislation.
-The trainings targeting judges, state attorneys and other relevant stakeholders in the field of anti-discrimination will focus on Croatian anti-discrimination legislation in force and the EU legal framework for protection against discrimination.
-The staff of the Office of the Ombudsman and the specialized ombuds responsible for gender equality, children’s rights and persons with disabilities will further develop their mediation and discrimination complaints handling skills.
-Furthermore, NGOs and social partner organizations will together with the Office of the Ombudsman and the specialized ombuds improve their capacities as regards their roles as interveners and potential joint legal action.
+Within the first component experts have prepared and conducted trainings tailored to the needs of different key actors in the institutional set up responsible for the implementation of anti-discrimination legislation.
+The trainings targeting judges, state attorneys and other relevant stakeholders in the field of anti-discrimination focused on Croatian anti-discrimination legislation in force and the EU legal framework for protection against discrimination.
+The staff of the Office of the Ombudsman and the specialized ombuds responsible for gender equality, children’s rights and persons with disabilities has further developed their mediation and discrimination complaints handling skills.
+Furthermore, NGOs and social partner organizations have together with the Office of the Ombudsman and the specialized ombuds improved their capacities as regards their roles as interveners and potential joint legal action.

-In the frame of the second component EU Member State experts together with employees of the Office of the Ombudsman and the Office for Human Rights will draft recommendations for the development of software/databases for collecting data and monitoring complaints on discrimination, court cases on discrimination and equality data.
-The experts will prepare guidelines and conduct trainings on the usage of the software/databases.
-Furthermore, the institutional capacity of the Office of the Ombudsman and the specialized ombuds related to reporting and collecting data for statistical monitoring of discrimination will be enhanced.
+In the frame of the second component EU Member State experts together with employees of the Office of the Ombudsman and the Office for Human Rights and the Rights of National Minorities have drafted recommendations for the development of databases for collecting data on discrimination complaints, court cases on discrimination and equality data.
+The experts have furthermore prepared guidelines and conducted trainings targeting the users of these databases.
+The institutional capacity of the Office of the Ombudsman and the specialized ombuds related to reporting and collecting data for statistical monitoring of discrimination has been enhanced.

-The Ludwig Boltzmann Institute of Human Rights as leading Member State Partner will be supported by
+The Ludwig Boltzmann Institute of Human Rights as leading Member State Partner has been supported by

 • the Austrian Ombud for Equal Treatment